-The lateral tail vein is usually used and 50 ul to 0.2 ml of blood can be obtained per sample depending on the size of the animal and specific requirements.
-The tail may need to be washed with an antimicrobial solution such as diluted chlorohexidine to disinfect the area and to see the blood vessel.
+The lateral tail vein is usually used and 50 µl to 0.2 ml of blood can be obtained per sample depending on the size of the animal and its health status.
+The tail should be washed with an antimicrobial solution such as diluted chlorohexidine to disinfect the area and to see the blood vessel.
 This is particularly useful for black and pigmented mice.
 Illumination devices can be used to improve tail vein visualisation, if necessary.

 To avoid bruising and damage to the tail, normally no more than two blood samples should be taken per session and in any one 24-hour period.
 If multiple samples are required in one day (e.g. when performing a glucose tolerance test), the scab or clot may be gently soaked and removed.
 Where it is necessary and justifiable to take more, the use of temporary or surgical cannulation methods should be considered.
 The number of attempts to take a blood sample should be minimised (no more than three needle sticks in any one attempt) and sufficient time should be given for the tail to recover between blood sampling sessions.
 Alternate sides of the tail should be used and successive needle punctures moved towards the tail base.

 The lateral tail vein is usually accessed approximately one-third along the length of the tail from the tail tip, moving towards the base of the tail for multiple samples.
-An aseptic technique should be used.
-It is recommended that a local anaesthetic cream (e.g. EMLA cream) should be applied to the site 30 minutes prior to blood sampling.
+Aseptic technique should be used.
 Animals need to be restrained which can cause stress and therefore the duration of restraint should be minimised.
-Where a restraint tube is used, it should be appropriate for the size of the mouse in order to avoid damage to the tail, testes and limbs.
-All forms of restraining equipment should be frequently washed to prevent pheromonally-induced stress or cross-infection.